-Operations costs are projected to decrease by about \$74,710 or 1.2% in the coming year.
+Operations costs are projected to decrease by about \$24,710 or .4% in the coming year.
 Operations category includes a wide variety of expenses: utilities (electric, natural gas and phone); professional fees (legal, engineering and data processing); repair and maintenance of buildings, grounds, office equipment, and public infrastructure (streets, sidewalks, storm sewers); training; property insurance; chemicals (mostly those used in the treatment of water and wastewater); janitorial supplies and various commodities.
 Other long-term commitments include the expanded service level with the Washington Fire Department for the second ambulance and a revised TC3 funding formula.
-In addition to the annual operational costs, this year's budget includes one-time expenses related to the Comprehensive Plan which is primarily funded by an Illinois Department of Transportation Grant and several Capital Improvement Projects.
+In addition to the annual operational costs, this year's budget includes one-time expenses related to the Comprehensive Plan which is primarily funded by an Illinois Department of Transportation Grant and several Capital Improvement Projects as well as funds for participating in a trial period for a disabled transit service in partnership with the Township.